offdmitrich/study-practice/README.md

-# study-practice
+# Study practice
-In this repository I will post my progress of my study practice in National University Life and Enviromental Sciences of Ukraine
+In this repository, I will post the progress of my study practice at National University Life and Environmental Sciences of Ukraine